 The pin photograph:

-Just LOOK at that bread!
+Just LOOK at this fresh bread!
 How could you not be drawn in by that photograph?
 The soothing teal and golden colors, the worn whitewashed country table, the toasty loaf that beckons you with all the promise of a few blissful moments of sweet and oat-y goodness.

 This bread really is delicious.
 It is more on the sweet side, so I wouldn’t use it in place of regular sandwich bread.
 However, it is absolutely fantastic warm and smeared with butter and honey!
 It’s great for breakfast or a snack.